GmGniap/MOHS_Scraper/README.md

 * [x] Compare the values

 ### January 18 - Errors & Tasks
-* Today's error is a little different & difficult thant the previous ones.
+* Today's error is a little different & difficult than the previous ones.
 I've pcode csv that'd region column which needed to be compared with my SQL data.
 But the region column from SQL & region column from csv isn't the same.
 Especially one thing is being different - Bago.
 In SQL , there's only titled as 'Bago' but in CSV , there're Bago(East) & Bago(West).
-* I still don't have any idea to solve that.
+* [x] I still don't have any idea to solve that.
 But possible way is if I make a dictionary of townships under this two different Bago and then compared with my SQL , titled as the dictionary.
+I solved that problem by using Merge/Concat in nested ways.
+* [] still need to find a better(shorter) code to solve the above problem.

 ## Prerequisites
 ### Activate Environment